 Brooke is an RYT200 who obtained her credentials through Shanti Yoga School.
 A yogi since childhood, Brooke’s love for the strength and balance of yoga led her towards the personal journey of obtaining her certification… teaching yoga was never her intent, but a pleasant product of her schooling.
 While crushing madly on Gumby, Brooke has come to terms with the fact that their romance is not meant to be, and instead has turned her focus towards embracing a more encompassing approach to her yoga practice.
 Through her personal practice and her teaching, she emphasizes the physical, mental and emotional aspects of yoga, utilizing yoga as a tool to bring balance to daily life.
 Whether it’s the yin to your yang or the yang to your yin, yoga helps us become stronger, kinder and wiser, both on and off the mat.
 A graduate of Boise State University, long-time McCall resident and avid outdoor enthusiast, Brooke and her hubby have chosen McCall as home base to pursue a lifestyle of adventure, health and happiness.
 Outside of work, you can find her blissed out on the ski trails with her pup, Hazel, hiking to high mountain lakes, or rowing a raft down one of Idaho’s superb stretches of water.
 Lately, she and her hubs have become enmeshed in that adventure that is raising two small children, Lily and Logan.
-Life hasn’t changed.
-AT.
-ALL.
+The journey couldn’t be sweeter.

 Hilary has always been fascinated with the mind-body connection, and has been a student of yoga since 2004.
 She completed her 200 hour training in 2012 at Pranava Yoga Center, focusing on Hatha yoga.
 In 2015, she studied with Ana Forrest, and draws on the four pillars of Forrest Yoga – breath, strength, integrity, and spirit – as the foundations of her teaching.
 As a Thai massage therapist and lifelong athlete, Hilary has a deep understanding of the body and movement.
 She brings this knowledge to her students with intentional breathwork, hands-on assists, and clear sequencing.
 In her classes, you will be empowered to heal your body and spirit and learn ways to carry the practice of yoga off the mat.
 Hilary has a B.A. in Environmental Science from Colorado College, and is a licensed massage therapist in Idaho and Montana.
 Her adventures around the west have led her to her current home of McCall, Idaho, and when she is not teaching, she can be found rock climbing, skiing, mountain biking, or hiking in the mountains.